 - You can use the Fit to window width option to expand and compress the entire progression to suit the Codeline window.

-- The Unit: second/minute option should be switched off, otherwise the times will always be “rounded” to the nearest full second/minute.
+- The option Standardize unit width and color whole unit completely should be switched off, otherwise the times will always be “rounded” to the nearest full second/minute.

 You can find further information about the Codeline tool here.

 You can use the Code Coverage tool to add up the time covered by certain coded video segments and compare these aggregate times between different videos.
 This tool could be particularly useful if you want to, for example, analyze whether groupwork phases were coded for longer periods of time in a “lesson” video than in other videos.

 - Activate the videos in the “Document System” that you would like to include in your analysis.